 The Alps are a mountain range across France, Germany, Switzerland, Liechtenstein, Italy, Austria and Slovenia.
 The Swiss Alps are often characterized as the most spectacular part of the Alps.
-Almost needless to say that the Alps are what Switzerland is famous for.
-The Alps cover about 60% of the country.
+It's almost needless to say that the Alps are what Switzerland is famous for.
+They cover about 60% of the country.

 What's so unique about the Swiss Alps?